 About Organ Duet

 Holder of a doctorate in Medicine (MD) and a doctorate in Neurosciences (PhD), Cédric Meckler was a medical officer, holding the rank of colonel, at the Institut de Recherche Biomédicale des Armées.
 After completing a thesis in Medicine at Claude Bernard University in Lyon, dedicated to Robert Schumann’s mental disease, he defended another thesis in Neurosciences at the C.N.R.S. in Marseille, focused on the study of cerebral activity related to control of motor activities, particularly during music performance.
-Researcher and Hypnotherapist in the Army until 2017, he is now using his research and publications, on one hand, to offer, in the light of current neuroscience, a new reading grid of reference methods devoted to piano technique.
+Researcher and Hypnotherapist in the Army until 2017, he has used his research and publications to offer a new reading grid of reference methods devoted to piano technique.
 From now on, he practices and explores the field of non-ordinary states of consciousness (hypnosis, meditation, lucid dreaming) that he uses for artistic help, including preparation for the stage.
 He developed an early passion for the four-hand repertoire, which he regularly played with great diligence (piano duet and pianos duo).